 In Vietnam, Wi-Fi is everywhere, from restaurants, cafes, and hotels to roadside eateries.
 Public spots like airports, train stations, or bus terminals also provide free Wi-Fi access.
 However, if you want to maintain continuous connectivity, you can purchase a SIM during your stay.
 Standard packages typically cost around $7 per month, offering 4GB of daily internet usage.
 SIMs are conveniently sold at airports.

-Living expenses in Vietnam are notably affordable.
-According to a survey conducted in our community Welcome to Vietnam, the average monthly living cost for tourists in the country ranges from 750 to 1,000 US dollars.
-It’s worth noting that living costs in major cities like Hanoi and Ho Chi Minh City tend to be higher compared to other cities.
+Traveling in Vietnam is notably affordable.
+According to a survey conducted in our Welcome to Vietnam community, the average cost for a 3-week trip ranges from 750 to 1,500 US dollars.
+It’s worth noting that expenses in major cities like Hanoi and Ho Chi Minh City tend to be higher compared to other destinations in the country.